fgrosse/fritz-mon/README.md

 Jan 04 19:47:14 fritz-mon[28951]: 2020-01-04T19:47:14.988+0100        INFO        Starting FRITZ!Box monitoring server        {"listen_addr": "localhost:3000", "fritzbox": "http://fritz.box", "monitoring_interval": "5m0s"}
 Jan 04 19:47:14 fritz-mon[28951]: 2020-01-04T19:47:14.990+0100        INFO        If you want to see more verbose log run with -debug
 ```

+There are also some additional systemd unit files to setup Grafana and Prometheus.

 ### License